Kelvin-Helmholtz instability of AB interface in superfluid 3He: KH measurements

-Fig.~\ref{KH_w_exp_29bar} illustrates measurements of the KH critical rotation velocity $\Omega_\mathrm{c} (T, I_\mathrm{b})$, by plotting $w_\mathrm{exp} (T)$ (from Eq.~(\ref{SuperfluidInstability-4})) as a function of temperature at a fixed pressure of 29\,bar.
-In Fig.~\ref{Omega-c-29bar} the majority of the same data is plotted as $\Omega_\mathrm{c}$ versus temperature.
-These curves have the generic ``umbrella'' shape, which starts at high pressures ($P > 21.2\,$bar) from $T_\mathrm{AB}$ or at low pressures from $T_\mathrm{c}$.
+Fig.~\ref{KH_w_exp_29bar} illustrates measurements of the KH critical velocity $\Omega_\mathrm{c} (T, I_\mathrm{b})$, by plotting $w_\mathrm{exp} (T)$ (from Eq.~(\ref{SuperfluidInstability-4})) as a function of temperature at a fixed pressure of 29\,bar.
+This plot provides a convenient way of inspecting most of the results.
+The slowly declining trace of data points represents measurements at different but constant $I_{\mathrm b}$.
+In contrast, data measured at constant temperature and variable $I_{\mathrm b}$ falls in this plot on vertical lines which have been included to visualize the entire measurable range of the KH instability.

+In Fig.~\ref{Omega-c-29bar} a more generic plot is shown with $\Omega_\mathrm{c}$ versus $T$.
+In this plot the data falls on curves with a characteristic ``umbrella'' shape, which starts at high pressures ($P > 21.2\,$bar) from $T_\mathrm{AB}$ or at lower pressures from $T_\mathrm{c}$.
 Towards low temperatures at large $I_{\mathrm b}$ the curve flattens out towards a constant, while at smaller $I_{\mathrm b}$ the AB interface might not be maintained at low temperatures and the curve plummets down to a termination point.

-The shape of the curves can be understood by considering the field distribution of the cylindrical barrier solenoid: 1) With decreasing temperature the critical field $H_\mathrm{AB}$ increases approximately parabolically and the AB interface settles down along the field contour $ H(r,z) = H_\mathrm{AB} (T,P)$.
-At fixed large $I_\mathrm{b}$ the location $z_\mathrm{AB}$ of the AB interface moves with decreasing temperature closer to the magnet center and the field gradient increases.
-The measurements at $I_\mathrm{b} = 7\,$A represent this behavior where the data ultimately at the lowest temperatures tend towards a constant value.
-2) At lower $I_\mathrm{b}$ the AB interface ultimately reaches the inflection point in the field distribution at some temperature.
-Below this temperature the gradient $\mid \nabla H \mid_{z = z_\mathrm{AB}}$ starts decreasing, until at some low temperature limit the magnetic force $F$ becomes too weak to maintain the interface.
-This behavior is exemplified by the data measured at 2\,A, 3\,A, and 4\,A.
+The ``umbrella'' shape is dictated by the field distribution of the cylindrical barrier solenoid: 1) With decreasing temperature the critical field $H_\mathrm{AB}$ increases approximately parabolically and the AB interface moves towards higher fields inside the solenoid, where it follows the field contour $ H(r,z) = H_\mathrm{AB} (T,P)$.
+In other words, the location $z_\mathrm{AB}$ of the AB interface moves with decreasing temperature closer to the magnet center and the field gradient increases.
+Measurements at $I_\mathrm{b} = 8\,$A represent this behavior where the data ultimately at the lowest temperatures tends towards a constant value.
+2) At lower $I_\mathrm{b}$, the AB interface reaches the inflection point in the field distribution at some temperature.
+Below this temperature the gradient $\mid \nabla H \mid_{H = H_\mathrm{AB}}$ starts decreasing, until at some low temperature limit the A phase disappears.
+This behavior is exemplified by the data measured at (2---4)\,A in Fig.~\ref{Omega-c-29bar}.